joergkrause/nyaf/docs/md/docs/lib/template.md

 }
 ~~~

-Any yes, these are equal signs in the class.
-The named 'xxx' names are only required if the attribute name contains dashes.
+And yes, these are equal signs in the class.
+The named 'quoted' properties are only required if the attribute name contains dashes.
 Finally, add the definition to the global provider:

 ~~~ts
 Globalprovider.bootstrap({